openbermuda/karmapi/docs/nodice/litm.rst

 The track is called *Window Dressing*.

+I'm not great at picking out lyrics, so it took me a while to pick up the words, not least it seemed to be following my life... or rather there's enough here to weave a lot of coincidence into a story.

 And the second track is solstice::

   It was the solstice, it was a nice day